- Is delaying aging a better strategy than preventing cancer, heart disease and obesity for wellness?

 This signal is generated at complex one.
 This is not something modern biochemists fully accept, but the data is becoming more clear that this is how it works in reality.
 To make sense of the paradox mentioned above, we need to realize the redox state is the bio-energetic force that allows for quantum electron tunneling to happen in mitochondria.

 The charge across this inner mitochondrial membrane is massive.
 It has been shown that this change across this membrane causes a pH gradient as well as an electrical charge of about 150 millivolts across the inner mitochondrial membrane.
 This may sound like a small amount of charge, but consider this: the inner membrane is only 4-5 nanometers thick, so the voltage across this membrane is about 30 million volts per meter!
-For comparison, that is equivalent to the energy in a bolt of lightening.
+For comparison, that is equivalent to the energy in a bolt of lightning.
 It is an electrical gradient that drives electrons from food to reduce oxygen from our lungs.

 This is what powers all life.
 How this charge is electrically induced is the key to life.
-Ling is the guy who found out how it was done and still satisifed the Second Law of Thermodynamics.
+Ling is the guy who found out how it was done and still satisfied the Second Law of Thermodynamics.
 It uses quantum physics, specifically quantum tunneling at mitochondrial complexes.
 The way electrons enter the “quantum tunneling chain” is the key to the paradox.
 The truth does not cease to exist when it is ignored.
 Reality is that which, when you stop believing in it, doesn’t go away.

-KEY LEARNING POINT: Nature is a riddle wrapped in a mystery rolled into an enigma, and buried in paradox.
+KEY LEARNING POINT: Nature is a riddle wrapped in a mystery rolled into an enigma and buried in paradox.
 Just as the light of a candle casts a shadow of darkness, sometimes the keys to the gates of heaven also open the gates of hell.
 The opposite of a correct statement is a false statement.
 But the opposite of a profound truth may well be another profound truth.
 This is the essence of paradox and shows is the counterintuitive basis of nature at its core.

 When a cell is oxidized, its pH is low, and pH is a measure of the strength of proton transfer to make ATP.
-This is how the inner mitochondrial membrane is built by evolution to also be a “Maxwell Molecular Demon” to not only make energy, but also to also limit molecular chaos.
-When you have this “quantized insight” about the function of the inner mitochondrial membrane and its cytochromes, it makes sense that “metabolically initiated redox shift” is found “upstream”of the commonly observed increase in ROS damage to macromolecules.
+This is how the inner mitochondrial membrane is built by evolution to also be a “Maxwell Molecular Demon” to not only make energy but also to also limit molecular chaos.
+When you have this “quantized insight” about the function of the inner mitochondrial membrane and its cytochromes, it makes sense that “metabolically initiated redox shift” is found “upstream” of the commonly observed increase in ROS damage to macromolecules.

 This is something you would expect a quantum cell to do, and not one based upon modern cell theory.
 The fact that many researchers are now finding it experimentally to be true should tell modern biology they need to look deeper or ask better questions.
 This metabolic shift worsens normally as we age, and it is not just seen in disease states.
 We lose our ability to “chemically reduce” as we age.
 It also means we become more oxidized into the direction of the relative levels of reductants like glutathione and cysteine within the cell.
 This manifests as an extracellular decrease in the ratio of cysteine/cystine.